reznik99/CryptoTools/README.md

 ### `Cryptographic tools for your browser in a Single-Page app`

 This website [crypto.francescogorini.com](https://crypto.francescogorini.com) is a cryptographic playground to **play** with, **test** and **learn** about **cryptography**. <br />
-It runs all cryptographic operations in the browser utilising [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), [PKIJS](https://github.com/PeculiarVentures/PKI.js) and [ASN1JS](https://github.com/lapo-luchini/asn1js).
+It runs all cryptographic operations in the browser utilising [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), [PKIJS](https://github.com/PeculiarVentures/PKI.js) and [ASN1JS](https://github.com/lapo-luchini/asn1js) as well as [Go](https://go.dev/wiki/WebAssembly).

 ### This project uses:
 - [React](https://github.com/facebook/react)